-There are three different types of QNLD Membership: Year I, Year II and Accreditation
+There are two different types of QNLD Membership: A developmental membership and an accreditation membership.

 This membership option works on an annual basis and is ideal for services that are new to QNLD and for services who would like to familiarise themselves with the QNLD standards in order to take action on areas of improvement before opting for an accreditation membership.